DarilynP/se_project_react/README.md

 # React + Vite

+# WTWR (What to Wear)

+WTWR is a full-stack web application that helps users choose suitable clothing based on real-time weather data.
+The application fetches weather information from a Weather API and provides personalized recommendations for attire based on the current conditions.
+The front end of WTWR is built using React, following fundamental principles of component-based development, state management, and API integration.

+# Features

+- Fetches real-time weather data from an external Weather API.
+- Dynamically recommends appropriate clothing based on temperature and weather conditions.
+- User-friendly interface designed with React and modern UI principles.
+- Modular and reusable React components for better maintainability.
+- State management and API handling using React’s built-in hooks.

+# Technologies Used

+- Frontend: React, JavaScript (ES6+), CSS
+- API: Weather API for retrieving real-time weather data

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: